ShivanshMehtaa/ShivanshMehtaa/README.md

 - 👋 Hi, I’m @ShivanshMehtaa
-- 👀 I’m interested in Development
+- 👀 I’m interested in Programming and Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me
 - https://www.linkedin.com/in/shivansh-mehta-399427226/